craigkerstiens/postgresguide.com/source/performance/indexes.rst

 Foreign Keys and Indexes
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Some ORMs when they create Foreign Keys will also create an index for you.
-Its of note that Postgres does not automatically create an index when creating the primary key, it is a separate step which you must do if not using an ORM.
+Its of note that Postgres does not automatically create an index when creating the foreign key, it is a separate step which you must do if not using an ORM.

 Further Reading
 ---------------